mckinsey/vizro/README.md

 pip install vizro
 ```

-See the [Install guide](https://vizro.readthedocs.io/en/stable/pages/user_guides/install/) for more information
+See the [Installation guide](https://vizro.readthedocs.io/en/stable/pages/user_guides/install/) for more information

 Please note this repository is a monorepo and the core `vizro` package can be found in [/vizro-core](https://github.com/mckinsey/vizro/tree/main/vizro-core)